 How do you benefit from a solar battery?

 There are several ways in which a homeowner can benefit from connecting a solar battery to their solar panel system.

-Saving on energy bills by reducing amount of power you buy from the grid
+Saving on energy bills by reducing the amount of power you buy from the grid

 Keep the lights on during a blackout

-With the energy market closing due to soaring energy prices in mid 2022, for some Australians, we see a desire to increase their independence from the power network.
-Solar and batteries effectively takes the majority of requirements and costs into your own hands.
+With the energy market closing due to soaring energy prices in mid-2022, for some Australians, we see a desire to increase their independence from the power network.
+Solar and batteries effectively take the majority of requirements and costs into your own hands.

 Reduce your carbon footprint

 Although we’ve made huge progress on the rollout of renewable energy infrastructure in Australia, the majority of the power generated on the grid is still from carbon-intensive, fossil fuel sources.

 Installing solar panels is a great start to reducing your carbon footprint, but adding a solar battery will often more than double the reduction in your carbon footprint.